What is an ischemic stroke?

 A condition occurring when fatty deposits – called plaques or atheromas – build up on the walls of the arteries, causing them to become narrower, harder and more easily blocked.

 Small vessel disease involves the collection of deposits within the small blood vessels of the brain.
 As these deposits develop, the blood vessels become harder and can eventually become completely blocked.
 It occurs primarily as a result of high blood pressure and diabetes.

 Atrial fibrillation is a type of irregular heartbeat that can cause blood clots in the heart.
 These then enter the bloodstream and reach other parts of the body, e.g. the brain.
 If this happens, ischemic stroke can result.

 Arterial dissection is a rarer cause of stroke.
 The condition occurs when tears in the lining of the arteries develop and blood is able to get in between the different layers of the artery wall.
 As blood builds up, a blood clot can form and lead to a stroke.

 Though uncommon, certain blood clotting problems, where the blood clots too quickly, may cause a stroke.
 One example is polycythemia vera, a rare condition where the body produces too many red blood cells.
 This causes blood clots to form more easily - potentially leading to an ischemic stroke.

-This is the term for inflammation in the blood vessels, which may develop as the result of an infection, another health condition, or an adverse reaction to medication.
+This is the term for an inflammation in the blood vessels, which may develop as the result of an infection, another health condition or an adverse reaction to medication.
 Vasculitis may cause the blood vessels to narrow or even become blocked, potentially leading to an ischemic stroke.
 One type of vasculitis is giant cell arteritis, a condition that affects the arteries in the head and upper part of the body.